mikededo/dartBarrelFileGenerator/README.md

 > **Note**: When entering the name, the `.dart` extension is not required.

+### Other options

+- Skipping empty folders: by default, `dartBarrelFileGenerator` will not generate a barrel file for a folder that does not have any file to export.
+You can change this behaviour by setting `dartBarrelFileGenerator.skipEmpty` to `false`.

 ## Attributions

 Extension icon made by [Freepik](https://www.flaticon.com/authors/freepik) from [flaticon](www.flaticon.com).